 - Compliance: All students must meet the following compliance requirements – BU Alert System, Medical Immunization Status, Student Account Payment, Massachusetts Motor Vehicle Law, Local Address and Sexual Misconduct Prevention.

 - Academic Advising Access: Prior to registering for classes, students must meet with their Advisor/Program Director to discuss course selection and to obtain the required Academic Advising Access code for on-line registration.
 Some GMS courses are restricted from on-line registration.
 For these courses, students must submit a Class Adjustment Form (add/drop).

 - Payment & Payment Deadlines: All students must be registered and settle their accounts by the date posted.
 Payments should be made to Boston University and can be sent to Student Accounting Services, 881 Commonwealth Avenue, Boston, MA 02215.
 Payment options for degree candidates are available at Student Accounting Services.
-All students are expected to use the Student Account Inquiry function on the Student Link to check the balance due on their student account.
+All students are expected to use the Student Account Inquiry function on the My BU Student Portal to check the balance due on their student account.

 - Student should recheck their account as they add and drop classes after the payment deadline as there may be financial and compliance ramifications.
 Students must also contact the GMSRegistrar@bu.edu to have their certification code corrected, if they change from part‐time (0‐11 credits) to full‐time (12‐18 credits) status or vice versa at any point during the registration or drop period.